-This certificate program is developed for persons interested in a concentrated exposure in computer aided drafting, or CAD.
+This 19-20 credit hour certificate program is for individuals interested in a concentrated exposure in computer aided drafting, or CAD.
 This is especially suitable for those in the field of engineering who wish to fill a gap in their knowledge or those who wish to receive pre-service training in the area of CAD.

-MET 102 Technical Drafting 3
+MET 102 Technical Drafting MET 103 Descriptive Geometry MET 202 Advanced Technical

-MET 103 Descriptive Geometry 3
+Drafting 3

-MET 235 Computer Graphics 5
+MET 235 Computer Graphics 4

 MET 236 Special Problems in Three-

 Dimensional Graphics 3

-Technical electives 1 3-5
+Technical electives 3-4

-17-19
+19-20